sthagen/afasi/docs/index.md

 ## Bug Tracker

-Feature requests and bug reports are best entered in the [todos of afasi](https://todo.sr.ht/~sthagen/afasi).
+Any feature requests or bug reports shall go to the [todos of afasi](https://todo.sr.ht/~sthagen/afasi).

 ## Primary Source repository